 |POLS 5383||TOPICS IN PUBLIC ADMINISTRATION AND POLICY MAKING||3|

 Students should consult the Political Science Graduate Student Handbook for regulations on transfer courses, undergraduate courses, conferences, internships, and special courses.
-It is recommended that students complete at least one general field seminar (POLS 5300 AMERICAN GOVERNMENT AND POLITICS, POLS 5301 JUDICIAL POLITICS AND THE U.S. SUPREME COURT, POLS 5302 BUREAUCRATIC LEADERSHIP: TRENDS IN PUBLIC ADMINISTRATION AND POLICY MANAGEMENT, POLS 5303 COMPARATIVE POLITICAL SYSTEMS, POLS 5332 PARADIGMS AND PROBLEMS IN INTERNATIONAL RELATIONS) prior to taking the topics courses.
+It is recommended that students complete at least one general field seminar (POLS 5300, POLS 5301, POLS 5302, POLS 5303, POLS 5332) prior to taking the topics courses.
 See the Graduate Advisor for more detail.

 International Studies Option

 The International Studies option of the Master of Arts program in political science emphasizes the study of comparative politics and international relations within the framework of political science.
-This option requires courses from three of six areas of political science and 12 hours in comparative politics and/or international politics.
-Students must have three hours of a methods course.
+This option requires 12 hours of coursework in International Studies.
 Upon satisfying the requirements for this option, students will receive a letter of completion.
 Completion will not be reflected on student transcripts.

 U.S. Political Institutions and Processes Option

 The U.S. Political Institutions and Processes option of the Master of Arts program in political science emphasizes political behavior and processes and public law and jurisprudence within the framework of political science.
-This option requires courses from three of six areas of political science and 12 hours in political behavior and processes and/or public law and jurisprudence.
-Students must have three hours of a methods course.
+This option requires 12 hours of coursework focused on American politics and/or public law and jurisprudence.
 Upon satisfying the requirements for this option, students will receive a letter of completion.
 Completion will not be reflected on student transcripts.

 Dual Degree Program